mavlink/mavlink-devguide/en/guide/message_signing.md

 # Message Signing (Authentication)

-> **Note** Message signing is supported for [MAVLink 2](../guide/mavlink_2.md) (only).
+> **Note** This topic covers message signing in [MAVLink 2](../guide/mavlink_2.md).
+MAVLink 1 does not support message signing.

-One of the key features of MAVLink2 is support for signing of messages.
+One of the key features of *MAVLink 2* is support for signing of messages.
 To enable signing in your application you will need to add some additional code.
 In particular you will need to add:

 * Code to handle the SETUP_SIGNING message
 * Code to setup and teardown signing on a link